mleary/learylib/README.md

 I can’t imagine why anyone would contribute to this, but hey it would be cool if you did\!
 Feel free to submit a pull request or contact me if you want to add something.

+## To do items

+  - Create a xarignan presentation template
+  - Create Rmarkdown template
+  - Clean up ggplot theme, maybe create a color pallette
+  - Explore pkgdown, usethis, etc., for additional capabilities
+  - Learn about package builds and checks | confirm how to make sure README.md is updated from README.RMD, pkgdown docs are updated, etc.
+  - Add unit tests